Who We Are

-Our Mission
+Our Services

-History
+Our History

 Park Center opened in 1984 as a 501c3, nonprofit agency for people who have severe and persistent mental illness.
 Park Center is licensed by the Tennessee Department of Mental Health and Substance Abuse Services and is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).